United States presidential eligibility legislation: Missouri

-Constitutional amendment
+Proposed constitutional amendment

 Fifteen Republican members of the Missouri House of Representatives sponsored an amendment to the Missouri Constitution in March 2009 that would require "candidates who are required by the Constitution of the United States to be natural born citizens" to provide a birth certificate to the Missouri Secretary of State to confirm their eligibility.
-A certificate of live birth would not be accepted.
+A "certificate of live birth" (the first unofficial document issued upon a baby's live birth) would not be accepted.
 Failure to comply would result in the candidate being deemed ineligible to stand.
 The only political offices to be affected would be the President and Vice President, which are the only two positions for which there is a specific constitutional citizenship requirement.
-The proposed amendment is part of a "voter's bill of rights", which would serve "as a defense against corruption, fraud, and tyranny".
+The proposed amendment was part of a "voter's bill of rights", which would serve "as a defense against corruption, fraud, and tyranny".
 Political commentators interpreted the proposal as being "aimed at advancing the claims of the fringe movement that doubts President Barack Obama's eligibility to serve as president".
 The proposed amendment, House Joint Resolution No. 34, was subsequently withdrawn.